marioant255/Discord-Speech-Bubble-Generator/README.md

 Welcome to the **Discord Speech Bubble Generator**!
 This tool allows you to add a customizable speech bubble to your images.
 You can input your desired text, adjust the size of the speech bubble, and then download the image with the speech bubble applied.

 ## <h2 style="font-size: 28px;">Features</h2>

-- <h3 style="font-size: 24px;">Add Text to Speech Bubble:</h3> Type your own text to display inside the speech bubble.
 - <h3 style="font-size: 24px;">Resize Speech Bubble:</h3> Adjust the size of the speech bubble to fit your image.
 - <h3 style="font-size: 24px;">Downloadable Image:</h3> Once you're happy with your design, download the image with the speech bubble.